wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 #### Connectivity

-- Most of the hotrod connectivity details are configured in `hotrod-client-ocp-route.properties` and `hotrod-client.properties` and as the names implied, one is more for OpenShift Container Platform (OCP) route based usecases.
+- Most of the Hot Rod connectivity details are configured in `hotrod-client-ocp-route.properties` and `hotrod-client.properties` and as the names implied, one is more for OpenShift Container Platform (OCP) route based usecases.

 The key configs you will need to be aware are